impressible-wp/wordpress-ci/docker/README.md

 # WordPress CI's Container Image

-This folder includes [config file](Dockerfile) to build a standardized Wordpress environment for CI testing.
+This folder includes [config file](Dockerfile) to build a standardized WordPress environment for CI testing.

 ## Usage